Table of contents:

 The Ryuk Bitcoin Ransomware Attack

 Ambulances have been diverted, surgeries have been delayed.
-The Ryuk Bitcoin ransomware is a nationwide attack wrecking havoc on US hospitals.
+The Ryuk Bitcoin ransomware is a nationwide attack wreaking havoc on US hospitals.
 Institutions in California, Oregon, and New York were all attacked in a single day.

 The Ryuk Bitcoin ransomware attack freezes hospital records and disrupts critical day-to-day emergency response procedures.
 The attack can encrypt data on any hard drive that it infiltrates.
 The Ryuk Bitcoin ransomware attack is responsible for 30 percent of global ransomware attacks this year.